apache-hb/cthulhu/README.md

 Each stage will try and continue if it encounters any errors but will exit at the end of the stage.
 Stages after semantic analysis can expect that input will always be correct.

+## Currently broken things
+* assigning and mutating arguments causes incorrect IR generation
+* lvalues that are also dereferences causes incorrect IR generation
+* intermittent spurious typecheck in function calls with pointers as parameters

 ## Licensing

 This project is licensed under [AGPL3](./LICENSE).